AdrianVovk/carbonSHELL/README.md

 ```
 $ cd session/
 $ nix build
-$ result/bin/carbonos-session --config [...]
+$ result/bin/carbon-session
 ```
-**NOTE THAT THIS DOES NOT WORK YET!!**

-Also, a non-nix build process will be created to allow for packaging this for other distros.
+I will also be moving the entire project to Meson, allowing builds from outside Nix.